krzemienski/awesome-from-stars/README.md

 * [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer): Specify what you want it to build, the AI asks for clarification, and then builds it.
 * [joshpxyne/gpt-migrate](https://github.com/joshpxyne/gpt-migrate): Easily migrate your codebase from one framework or language to another.
 * [EleutherAI/gpt-neox](https://github.com/EleutherAI/gpt-neox): An implementation of model parallel autoregressive transformers on GPUs, based on the DeepSpeed library.
+* [Pythagora-io/gpt-pilot](https://github.com/Pythagora-io/gpt-pilot): Dev tool that writes scalable apps from scratch while the developer oversees the implementation
 * [mpoon/gpt-repository-loader](https://github.com/mpoon/gpt-repository-loader): Convert code repos into an LLM prompt-friendly format.
 Mostly built by GPT-4.
 * [RoboCoachTechnologies/GPT-Synthesizer](https://github.com/RoboCoachTechnologies/GPT-Synthesizer): Software design & development with AI
+* [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all): gpt4all: open-source LLM chatbots that you can run anywhere
 * [xtekky/gpt4free](https://github.com/xtekky/gpt4free): The official gpt4free repository | various collection of powerful language models
 * [xiangsx/gpt4free-ts](https://github.com/xiangsx/gpt4free-ts): Providing a free OpenAI GPT-4 API !
 This is a replication project for the typescript version of xtekky/gpt4free
 * [alfianlosari/GPTEncoder](https://github.com/alfianlosari/GPTEncoder): Swift BPE Encoder/Decoder for OpenAI GPT Models.
 A programmatic interface for tokenizing text for OpenAI ChatGPT API.